 Steely and contemporary, Canary Wharf is its own world within London.
 While it’s London’s financial district and not exactly a tourist spot, it still makes for an interesting walk thanks to its ultra-stylised high-rise blocks and almost futuristic appearance.

-There’s no denying that the East London area of Stratford was once considered a very rough area – but having undergone a huge makeover since the London 2012 Olympics, Stratford has come a long way.
+There’s no denying that the East London area of Stratford was once considered a very rough area, but having undergone a huge makeover since the London 2012 Olympics, Stratford has come a long way.
 One of its main attractions is Queen Elizabeth Park, a sporting complex made for the Olympics that is overlooked by the ArcelorMittal Orbit.
-This striking observation tower was designed by artist Anish Kapoor and is the UK’s biggest piece of public art – it is also where you’ll find the world’s tallest and longest slide.
+This striking observation tower was designed by artist Anish Kapoor and is the UK’s biggest piece of public art.
+It’s also where you’ll find the world’s tallest and longest slide.

-See a guide of the jubilee line below:
+See a map of the Jubilee Line below: